moacirrf/xboxdrv_scripts/README.md

 - Force Feedback may not works.

 ## How to use
-  1- Install xboxdrv on your linux distro
+  1- Install xboxdrv (https://xboxdrv.gitlab.io/) on your favorite linux distro

   2- Connect your joystick

   3- Open an terminal